Overview - Equality (age, gender and disability)

 In defining and implementing its policies and activities, the EU aims to combat discrimination based on sex, racial or ethnic origin, religion or belief, disability, age and sexual orientation (Article 10 of the Treaty on the Functioning of the European Union).

-- were chosen based on EU policy documents such as the strategy for equality between women and men (2010-2015), the women's charter (2010) and the roadmap for equality between women and men (2006-2010)
+The datasets on gender equality were chosen based on EU policy documents such as the strategic engagement for gender equality (2016-2019) and the women's charter (2010).

 Our interactive publication ‘The life of women and men in Europe’ offers you a wealth of information on different aspects of our lives, such as education, work and social habits.